 Hasn’t this whole Coronavirus/COVID-19 thing really changed the way we travel at the moment?

-While Australia still has its borders closed internationally (at least as it stands in January 2021).
-With the exception of arrivals for New Zealand.
+While Australia still has its borders closed internationally (at least as it stands in January 2021), with the exception of arrivals for New Zealand.
 Travel within Australia is also subject to ever-changing restrictions.

-So what I thought I would do with this particular blog post is put together some of the tips and advice I’ve picked up during my time traveling around Australia recently to help you make the best decisions for your own travels.
+So what I thought I would do with this particular blog post is put together some of the tips and advice I’ve picked up during my time travelling around Australia recently to help you make the best decisions for your own travels.
 Pointing you in the right direction so you can monitor each state’s information and allow you to travel safely around the country.

 Local Government Areas (LGA’s)

 In most instances, COVID-19 hotspots are declared by their Local Government Area’s (often referred to as LGA’s) instead of suburbs and towns.

 Some of these LGA’s are fairly obvious, but they aren’t typically listed on maps, making it a little tricky to find out exactly which suburbs these include, especially if you are travelling at the time.